Do you have a low attachment rate to your corporate booking tool? Here's a solution

 Why do attachment rates matter?

 You might be wondering why it makes sense to use the user attachment rate as a leading metric — especially when there are so many metrics to assess the performance of a travel platform.
-Low attachment rates means that employees aren’t using the platform, and are instead managing travel on their own.
+Low attachment rates to your booking tool means that employees aren’t using the platform, and are instead managing travel on their own.
 As it turns out, this can often be linked to bigger underlying issues, which are worth exploring on their own.

 What’s the reason for low attachment rates?